ivanbrennan/installing-NixOS/xps13.md

 - disable Intel hardware RAID and use AHCI instead
   - Settings > System Configuration > SATA Operation : AHCI
 - apply (restarts and boots from usb)

+## Boot from USB
+- select default NixOS installer
+- logs into root

+Note: If you make a mistake during the subsequent steps and need to restart the installer, you can run `shutdown now` to cleanly shut the machine off.
+Don't use `reboot`, as that seems to get stuck.